MicrosoftDocs/visualfsharpdocs/docs/conceptual/array.map2['t1,'t2,'u]-function-[fsharp].md

 # Array.map2<'T1,'T2,'U> Function (F#)

 Builds a new collection whose elements are the results of applying the given function to the corresponding elements of the two collections pairwise.
-The two input arrays must have the same lengths, otherwise **T:System.ArgumentException** is raised.
+The two input arrays must have the same lengths, otherwise **System.ArgumentException** is raised.

 **Namespace/Module Path**: Microsoft.FSharp.Collections.Array

 **Assembly**: FSharp.Core (in FSharp.Core.dll)

 ## Syntax

 ```
 // Signature:
 Array.map2 : ('T1 -> 'T2 -> 'U) -> 'T1 [] -> 'T2 [] -> 'U []

 // Usage:
 Array.map2 mapping array1 array2
 ```

 #### Parameters
 *mapping*
 Type: **'T1 -&gt; 'T2 -&gt; 'U**

 The function to transform the pairs of the input elements.

 *array1*
 Type: **'T1**[[]](http://msdn.microsoft.com/en-us/library/def20292-9aae-4596-9275-b94e594f8493)

 The first input array.

 *array2*
 Type: **'T2**[[]](http://msdn.microsoft.com/en-us/library/def20292-9aae-4596-9275-b94e594f8493)

 The second input array.

-**exceptions tag is not supported!!!!**
-**The array of transformed elements.**
+**Returns the array of transformed elements.**
 ## Remarks
 This function is named **Map2** in compiled assemblies.
 If you are accessing the function from a .NET language other than F#, or through reflection, use this name.